 There’s technically no limit to the length of a site’s meta description.
-But the best meta description should be the ideal length for Google’s snippets.
+However, Google suggests 150-160 characters for meta descriptions.

-If your title tag is too long, it’ll get cut off.
+If your meta description is too long, it’ll get cut off.
 You’ll see ellipses (…) at the end.

 Here are some tips for creating a good meta description for your page:

 Google will disregard meta descriptions that don’t meet with the criteria above.
 It may also disregard quality meta descriptions if they aren’t relevant to its users' search queries.

 Title tags and meta descriptions are important not just for blog posts, but all pages on your website – especially the home page.
 This is where I find so many people have generic title tags – like Home or their business name.
 Remember that if people know you or your business name, they will find you.
 The title tag is for people who DON'T know you.

 Questions about title tags or meta descriptions?
 I would love to help you.